An Alternative Explanation of the Subud Exercise in Psychological Terms

 components.
 After all, symbol manipulation supplies not just language,

 imagining, abstraction and the ability to reflect on memories.
-It also permits
+It also permits the

-lessons and stories which tend to influence us in profoundly emotional and
+and stories which tend to influence us in profoundly emotional and

 transformative ways.
 While lending itself to stupendous cultural riches, this